mustafamunawar/docs/typescript-help/ts-notes.md

 the above is called "contextual typing" as TS infers types from context.

 In general Typscript tries to infer types in most cases.
-If inference is not possible it assign "any" type.
+If inference is not possible it assigns the type "any".
-But if `noImplicitAny = true` flag is set then it generate an error.
+But if `noImplicitAny = true` flag is set then it generates an error.

 TS raises an error if a variable type is established (via inference or explicit annotation ) and later in the code the type of variable is apparently changes somehow.